 The two classes were a departure from the official curriculum.
 However, I felt that my students would not understand Plato, Aristotle and all the dead white men in the official syllabus, before understanding that theory exists in Africa, and understanding that their job was not to be vessels in which I would dump knowledge, but to use whatever I present to create ideas and theories of their own.
-And I knew they would not believe that it was possible to create ideas until they saw a person their age also doing it.
+And I knew they would not believe that it was possible to create ideas until they saw a person of their age also doing it.
 That’s why they had to hear Siyanda.

 My initial plan was that next week, I would immediately go back to talking about the dead white men so that I can complete the syllabus.
 But the chemistry last Wednesday made me wonder if I maybe we should discuss some of the African thinkers Siyanda mentioned, like Steve Biko, Frantz Fanon and Thomas Sankara, before returning to the official syllabus.